mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/de/MAMP-Mac/Anleitungen.md

 ## Anleitungen

+### Upgrade Data from MySQL 5.5 to MySQL 5.6

+Your current MySQL 5.5. data is located in `/Applications/MAMP/db/mysql`.
+You need to export your data first.
+You can use mysqldump to export your data.
+To do this cut and paste the following in a terminal window.

+`/Applications/MAMP/Library/bin/./mysqldump -u root -p --all-databases > /Applications/MAMP/db/dump.sql`

+You will be prompted for your MySQL root user password.
+By defualt MAMP PRO sets this to [root].
+After you have entered your password you should have a dump.sql file in your /Applications/MAMP/db folder

 ### Wie ändere ich das Passwort für den MySQL-Benutzer root?

 Öffnen Sie das Programm Terminal (in "/Programme/Dienstprogramme") und geben Sie die folgenden Zeilen ein: